AdaCore/gnatstudio/docs/users_guide/extending.rst

   The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the :guilabel:`Plug-ins` editor but does not load automatically.
-Typically, these files add optional capabilities to GPS, for example an :program:`emacs` emulation mode or additional editor capabilities that many of users generally will not use.
+Typically, these files add optional capabilities to GPS that many of users generally will not use.

 * :file:`GPS_CUSTOM_PATH`